Hypothyroidism and underactive thyroid are the same condition — both describe insufficient thyroid hormone production

 Women are more likely to be affected, with symptoms sometimes overlapping with perimenopause, including fatigue, low mood, heavy periods and fertility problems.
 During pregnancy, careful monitoring is important.

 The condition is less common in men and may be diagnosed later.
 Symptoms can include reduced libido, erectile dysfunction, fatigue and reduced physical performance.
+Further patient support and resources are available from Thyroid UK.

 Eye disease is more strongly linked to hyperthyroidism, but people with hypothyroidism may experience dry or irritated eyes.
 New symptoms such as eye bulging, double vision or visual loss require urgent assessment.